IronLanguages/codeplex/Doc/dotnet-integration.rst

 LINQ
 ==============================================================================

+Language-integrated Query (LINQ) is a set of features that was added in .NET 3.5.
+Since it is a scenario rather than a specific feature, we will first compare which of the scenarios work with IronPython:

 * LINQ-to-objects

-  Python's List comprehension provides similar functionality
+  Python's list comprehension provides similar functionality, and is more Pythonic.
+Hence, it is recommended to use list comprehension itself.

-* DLinq
+* DLinq - This is currently not supported.
-  Currently not supported

 ------------------------------------------------------------------------------
 Feature by feature comparison
 ------------------------------------------------------------------------------

-LINQ consists of a number of features, and IronPython has differing levels of support for the different features:
+LINQ consists of a number of language and .NET features, and IronPython has differing levels of support for the different features:

-* Lambda  - Python has lambdas
+* C# and VB.NET lambda function - Python supports lambda functions already.

-* Anonymous types - Python has tuples
+* Anonymous types - Python has tuples which can be used like anonymous types.

-* Extension methods - IronPython does not support extension methods
+* Extension methods - See :ref:

-* Generic method type parameter inference - supported
+* Generic method type parameter inference - See :ref:

-* Expression trees - Not supported.
+* Expression trees - This is not supported.
 This is the main reason DLinq does not work.

 *******************************************************************************
 OleAutomation and COM interop